jrhug/curl/docs/CODE_REVIEW.md

 merging, in case it seems like the submitter isn't clear on what to do.
 We want to make the process fun and exciting for new contributors.

-## Encourage conformity
+## Encourage consistency

 Make sure new code is written in a similar style as existing code.
 Naming, logic, conditions, etc.

-## Are pointers always non-NULL
+## Are pointers always non-NULL?

-If a function or code rely on pointers being non-NULL, take an extra look if that's seems to be a fair assessment.
+If a function or code rely on pointers being non-NULL, take an extra look if that seems to be a fair assessment.

 ## Asserts